phpList/web-frontend/README.md

 ## About this package

 This module will contain the web frontend for phpList 4.
-It will not have any SQL queries, but use functionality from the phpList 4 core for DB access.
+It will not have any SQL queries but use functionality from the phpList 4 core for DB access.

 This module is optional, i.e., it will be possible to run phpList 4 without a web frontend.